Primis1/Obsidian-Vault/Finance/Sheets/Balance Sheet/Balance Sheet.md

 	- Additional Paid In Capital - amount shareholders paid above nominal share value.
 Shows extra value contributed by shareholders

 	- Retained earnings - cumulative profit retained in the business after dividends.
 It reflects the company's reinvestment of profits

-	- share holders #equity, owner's #equity, net-worth - are the same things